-Operating Expenses (excluding Purchased Power and Fuel, Depreciation and Amortization, and taxes) decreased \$1 million (1%).
-A reduction in major maintenance expenses at the Company's generating plants was partially offset by an increase in corporate overhead expenses, including increased provision for pension costs.
+Operating Expenses (excluding Purchased Power and Fuel, Depreciation and Amortization, and taxes) increased \$3 million (2%).
+Increased pension and medical benefit costs were partially offset by reduced major maintenance expenses at the Company's generating plants and costs related to implementation of Oregon's electricity restructuring law.

-Depreciation and Amortization expense increased \$27 million (33%), primarily due to decreased amortization of regulatory liabilities, the effects of which were offset within Operating Revenues.
-This includes \$8 million in credits given to customers in the first half of 2002 related to a distribution received by PGE in 2000 from Nuclear Electric Insurance Limited.
-Such amount offset the recovery from customers in last year's first half of amounts related to the Company's power cost adjustment covering the period January through September 2001.
-Other reductions in regulatory liabilities include a combined \$9 million in customer credits related to merger-related cost savings and gains on certain major property sales and other nonrecurring items.
-The remaining increase consists primarily of a \$3 million increase in amortization of computer software, including the Company's new customer information and billing system, and a \$2 million increase in the deferral, for future recovery from customers, of costs related to implementation of Oregon's electricity restructuring law.
-In addition, amortization in the first half of 2002 included a \$4 million credit to establish regulatory assets related to the sale of the Pelton Round Butte hydroelectric project.
+Depreciation and Amortization expense increased \$40 million (33%), primarily due to decreased amortization of regulatory liabilities, the effects of which were offset within Operating Revenues.
+This includes \$16 million in credits given to customers in the first nine months of 2002 related to a distribution received by PGE in 2000 from Nuclear Electric Insurance Limited.
+Other reductions in regulatory liabilities include a combined \$14 million in credits related to merger-related cost savings and gains on certain major property sales provided to customers in 2002.
+Amortization of computer software, including the Company's new customer information and billing system, increased by \$4 million.
+The remaining increase was caused by a nonrecurring \$4 million credit in 2002 related to the sale of the Pelton Round Butte hydroelectric project and a \$3 million reduction in the deferral, for future recovery from customers, of costs related to implementation of Oregon's electricity restructuring la w.

-Income taxes decreased \$19 million primarily due to lower taxable income.
+Income taxes decreased \$22 million primarily due to lower taxable income.